 The long-run projections are highly uncertain.
+The uncertainty in this year's projections is further increased by the COVID-19 pandemic.
 This section illustrates this inherent uncertainty by presenting alternative scenarios for the growth rate of health care costs, interest rates, discretionary spending, and receipts.
 (Not considered here are the effects of alternative assumptions for long-run trends in birth rates, mortality, and immigration.)